Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 Conclusion: Changed Circumstances — Attachment Cancelled

-On the basis of this analysis, the court held that a material change in circumstances had occurred — namely, the non-existence of the preserved right had become unmistakably clear — and accordingly cancelled the provisional attachment.
+On the basis of this analysis, the court held that a material change in circumstances had occurred — namely, the non-existence of the preserved right against X had become unmistakably clear — and accordingly cancelled the provisional attachment.

 5. What Practical Lessons Can Be Drawn From This Decision?

-This case carries several layers of practical significance — for parties involved in enforcement-stay procedures in South Korea, for third-party depositors, and for those facing provisional attachments.
+This case carries several layers of practical significance for parties involved in enforcement-stay procedures in South Korea, for third-party depositors, and for those facing provisional attachments.

 Depositing security funds on behalf of another party under South Korean law automatically confers non-recourse mortgagor status.
 While this limits liability to the deposited amount, it also creates exposure to attachment attempts and direct-claim theories.
 The allocation of deposit amounts among multiple named creditors should therefore be carefully considered at the outset, with downstream litigation risk in mind.